ToxicFrog/doomrl-server/README.md

     # tar xzf doomrl-linux-x64-0997-lq.tar.gz --strip-components=1 -C /var/lib/doomrl/doomrl/
     # chown -R doomrl:nogroup /var/lib/doomrl

 At this point, anyone logging as "doomrl" (for example, over telnet) will end up running the doomrl-server shell.
 If you would rather not permit this, you can also run it as an inetd service; a sample xinetd configuration file is provided as `doomrl-server.xinetd`.
+Note that the xinetd configuration uses telnetd to launch doomrl-server, as it handles setting up the terminal correctly; without this doomrl is unlikely to work.

 ## Configuration